wolfhesse/dotnet-docker-samples/aspnetapp/README.md

-# ASP.NET Core Docker Sample
+# ASP.NET Core Docker Production Sample

 This ASP.NET Core Docker sample demonstrates how to use ASP.NET Core apps in Docker.
 It works with both Linux and Windows containers.

 The [sample Dockerfile](Dockerfile) creates an ASP.NET Core application container based off of the [ASP.NET Core Runtime Docker base image](https://hub.docker.com/r/microsoft/aspnetcore/).
-It uses the [Docker multi-stage build feature](https://github.com/dotnet/announcements/issues/18) to build the sample with the larger [ASP.NET Core Build Docker base image](https://hub.docker.com/r/microsoft/aspnetcore-build/) and then copy the final build result into a Docker image based on smaller [ASP.NET Core Docker Runtime base image](https://hub.docker.com/r/microsoft/aspnetcore/).
+This is the type of container you would want to use in production.
+It uses the [Docker multi-stage build feature](https://github.com/dotnet/announcements/issues/18) to build the sample with the larger [ASP.NET Core Build Docker base image](https://hub.docker.com/r/microsoft/aspnetcore-build/) and then copies the final build result into a Docker image based on the smaller [ASP.NET Core Docker Runtime base image](https://hub.docker.com/r/microsoft/aspnetcore/).
 The build image contains tools that are required to build applications while the runtime image does not.

 This sample requires [Docker 17.05](https://docs.docker.com/release-notes/docker-ce/#17050-ce-2017-05-04) or later of the [Docker client](https://www.docker.com/products/docker).
 You need the latest Windows 10 or Windows Server 2016 to use [Windows containers](http://aka.ms/windowscontainers).
 The instructions assume you have the [Git](https://git-scm.com/downloads) client installed.